doersino/excessivelyadequate.com/README.md

 sudo gem install bundler
 ```

-Then define the following aliases in your `~/.bashrc` and use them from now on (note that the environment variable `JEKYLL_NO_BUNDLER_REQUIRE=true` must be set on my system in order to run Jekyll for some reason, I've got no idea why but I know it shouldn't be this way):
+Then define the following aliases in your `~/.bashrc` and use them from now on (note that the environment variable `JEKYLL_NO_BUNDLER_REQUIRE=true` must be set on my system in order to run Jekyll for some reason, I've got no idea why – but I know it shouldn't be this way and it wasn't this way before):

 ```
 alias jekyllinstall='bundle config set --local path "vendor/bundle"; bundle install'